Heroic Rescue: Elmwood Park Police Chief Pulls Mother, 2-Year-Old Daughter Out Of Freezing Passaic River

 RELATED STORY — Roof Of Paramus Home Collapses After Winter Storm

-The mom and toddler were taken to St. Joseph’s Regional Medical Center in Paterson and are unharmed.
+The mom and toddler were taken to St. Joseph’s Regional Medical Center in Paterson and are expected to recover.

-Investigators don’t know how or why they ended up in the river in the first place, a question they’re alive to answer only because of a hero’s selflessness.
+Investigators are still trying to get to the bottom of why the mom and daughter were on the river.
+The mom told the chief they were just trying to cross.

 Police say it could have been a case of the woman thinking they could safely cross the frozen river, but there are still a lot of questions.